-Today I want to talk about the great marine mammals around Hawaii report.
+Today, I have chosen the great marine mammals around Hawaii to write about.

-The former whaling decimated the population of marine mammals.
-Nowadays, fortunately, the whales are protected and are considered "endangered species Act".
-The whale sanctuary is located around all the main islands of Hawaii from the coast to a depth of 180 meters.
+Due to former whaling, the population of marine mammals has declined.
+Nowadays, fortunately, the whales are protected and are considered a "endangered species".
+The whale protection area is located around all the main islands of Hawaii from the coast to a depth of 180 meters.
 Hunting and disturbing the marine mammals is strictly prohibited.

-In 1992 the Hawaiian Island Humpback Whale National Marine Sanctuary was founded.
-This organization takes care of education, does public relations and has a large research department, all around and for the protection of the largest mammals in the world.
+In 1992, the Hawaiian Island Humpback Whale National Marine Sanctuary was founded.
+This organization focuses on education as well as public relations and has a large research department, which is all about the protection of the largest mammals in the world.

-Most of the whales that can be observed from Hawaii are Humpback whales.
-They cover about three thousand kilometers from the Gulf of Alaska to Hawaii in four months.
-These humpback whales come to Hawaii because you also like the warm, shallow water and they can give birth and raise their calves here at pleasant water temperatures.
-The male whales love to sing, so my tip to you is to prick up your ears, because you can often hear the song up to 19 kilometers away. 🙂
+Most of the whales that can be observed from Hawaii are humpback whales.
+They cover about three thousand kilometres from the Gulf of Alaska to Hawaii in four months.
+The humpback whales come to Hawaii because they enjoy the warm, shallow water.
+They can give birth and raise their calves here at pleasant water temperatures.
+The male whales love to sing, so my tip to you is to open up your ears because you can often hear their songs up to 19 kilometers away 🙂

-The best time to observe the giants is from December till May.
-Recommended are Whale watching tourswhich are offered by every island of Hawaii: One goes with a boat on the sea and approaches the whales, but out of respect may approach the animals only on ninety meters.
-But believe me, that's close enough when you consider that an adult male weighs about 45 tons and is about 12-16 meters long 😉.
+The best time to observe the giants is from December until May.
+Recommended are whale watching tourswhich are offered on every island of Hawaii: You go on the boat out to sea and approach the whales.
+Out of respect, you may only approach the animals up to ninety meters.
+But believe me, that's close enough if you consider that an adult male weighs about 45 tons and is about 12-16 meters long 😉.

-And beware: the fountains he can spray can fill entire 3-6 meters high.
+And beware: the fountains that they spray can reach up to 3-6 meters high.
 Madness!
-But even if you don't feel like boating, you can also make great whale observations from land.
-From land, however, you should definitely think of binoculars
+But even if you don't feel like going on a boat, you can also observe many whales from land.
+However, you should remember to bring binoculars.

-But also recommended is the Auau Channel,in the west of Maui: Between Lahaina and Kaanapau you can see many humpback whales with their calves, even from the Beach off!
-Also Lanai and Molokai are ideal for whale watching.
-If you are not sure, write me - I will be happy to help you!
+I also recommend Auau Channel,in the west of Maui: You can see many humpback whales with their calves between Lahaina and Kaanapau, even from the "the beach" Additionally, lanai and Molokai are also ideal for whale watching.
+If you are not sure where to go, messageme - I will be happy to help you!

-If you belong rather to the dolphin friends, then I can calm you down.
-You will find over eight (!) different dolphin species off Hawaii.
-The two most common species are the Spinner and the Bottle nose dolphins.
-These species grow to weigh between 200-300 kg and can reach a speed of 5-11 km/h.
-However, over a short distance they can also reach up to 45 km/h swim fast.
+If you rather belong to the dolphin friends, then I can calm you down.
+You will find over eight (!) different dolphin species around Hawaii.
+The two most common species are the spinner and the bottle nose dolphins.
+These species grow to weigh between 200-300 kg and they can reach a speed of 5-11 km/h.
+However, over a short distance, they can also reach up to 45 km/h if they swim fast.

-On O'ahu and also on Big Island you can participate in dolphin tours, where you can watch and visit dolphins.
+On O'ahu and also on Big Island you can join a dolphin tour, where you can watch and get close to dolphins.
 There are even tours on which you can swim with dolphins in the wild.
 A great experience!

-The dolphin is protected and is a "Marine Mammal Protection Act".
-Also these mammals may not be approached without restriction, the limit is 45 meters in the wild.
+The dolphin is protected in the "Marine Mammal Protection Act".
+These mammals may not be approached without a restriction, the limit is 45 meters in the wild.
 Please do not swim after them or touch them if you are close to them.
-As dolphins are very curious it can happen that they like to approach you.
-So please let the dolphins decide if they want to get close to you or if they prefer to remain undisturbed 🙂
+As dolphins are very curious they may like to approach you.
+So let the dolphins decide if they want to get close to you or if they prefer to remain undisturbed 🙂

-On O'ahu you can see dolphins in the Sealife Park marvel.
-There you have the opportunity to swim with them and even hug them.
-At Kahala Resort and Spa on O'ahu there is the Marine Research and Learning Center Dolphin Quest.
-Really a great place to learn a lot about dolphins and also go into the water with them.
+On O'ahu, you can see dolphins in the Sealife Park Here you also have the opportunity to swim with them.
+At Kahala Resort and Spa on O'ahu, there is the Marine Research and Learning Center Dolphin Quest.
+A great place to learn a lot about dolphins and also join them in the water.
 The famous dolphin show takes place every day at 3 pm.
-Here you have to go and enjoy when the swimming main actors perform their tricks.

 Do you know any other great spots in Hawaii?
-Then I look forward to your comment 🙂
+I am looking forward to your comment 🙂